stangmechanic/NE155_Homework_3/README.txt

 python main.py

 and should produce the same information as is contained in solutions.txt.
+Expected run time is less than five minutes.

+General notes:

+Algorithms for Jacobi iteration, GaussSeidel and Successive Over Relaxation are adapted from:

+Chapra, Steven and Raymond Canale.
+“Numerical Methods for Engineers”.
+4th ed.
+New York, McGraw-Hill Higher Education, 2002.

+The code is not optimized for performance, and is intended to be somewhat readable for debugging purposes.
+Three solvers are provided, Jacobi, GS, and SOR.
+See the python files description of arguments and outputs.

+The python scripts were tested against the following configurations:
+Ubuntu 13.10 with python 2.7.5+
+OS X 10.9.2 with python 2.7.6

 The output to standard out is:
 1.b.
 The condition number of the matrix A (4133.642927) 1.c.
 The solution by inversion and multiplication:
 1.e.
 The plot of my solution versus numpy.linalg.solve.
-One of the solutions is obscurred because they are (hopefully as they should be) identical solutions.
+One of the solutions is obscured because they are (hopefully as they should be) identical solutions.
 The program should pause here until you close the plot window.
 Behavior might differ on your system.